Romage25/pokemon/README.md

 # Pokemon Finder

+## Direction
+Navigate to the map and you'll eventually encounter different kinds of pokemon.
+You can use your arrow keys to move around the map or the buttons in bottom-right side of the page.

 ### An imitation of a game called Pokemon Deluge RPG (for practice only and past time hobby)

 ### Data Source